fresheneesz/TordlWalletProtocols/seedBackupMethods/Secured-Paper-Backup.md

 ## Weaknesses

 * Paper is not durabile, so the durability of the backups are dependent on the safe protecting the paper from wear.
 Leaks in the safe, insufficient heat insulation, or accidentally leaving the safe open could cause your backup to be irreparably damaged.

+## Rationale

+Pencil does not fade as quickly as pen, and can last for 50 years or more if kept in neutral conditions (away from light, heat, moisture, movement, etc).